altruios/namshubettulpa/public/namshubettuple/confrontation.md

 {
 mn:K
 "F::Have you seen this man"
+*Felix twisted the fellow around*
+~He was momentarily offended~
-*Felix grabbed at the back of the next person's shoulder, and pushed his phone in their face* ~It was the 9th one~
+*Felix then placed his phone in their face*
+~It was the 9th time~
 'K::Keep it cool Kent'
+~Kent watched the stranger's eye twitch~
-~Felix using the phone irked Kent~
+~Felix using his phone irked Kent~
 ~He had what happened to Tom still fresh in his mind~ 'K::It was earlier... no, it was yesterday morning' 'K::How long have I been awake'